ultral/ultral.github.io/it/ansible-testing-en.md

 1. *Do I have a reason?*
 2. *Do I have enough time?*
-3. *Do I have enough knowledge that?*
+3. *Do I have enough knowledge about it?*

-*If your answers are no, then refactoring might be a problem or challenge for you.
+*If your answers are no, then refactoring might be a problem or a challenge for you.
 You can do things worse.*

-In our case the project knew that our infrastructure team had a pretty good experience in the IaC refactoring ([Lessons learned from testing Over 200,000 lines of Infrastructure Code](http://www.goncharov.xyz/it/200k_iac_en.html)), so our infrastructure team kindly agreed to help with refactoring.
+In our case, the project knew that our infrastructure team had a pretty good experience in the IaC refactoring ([Lessons learned from testing Over 200,000 lines of Infrastructure Code](http://www.goncharov.xyz/it/200k_iac_en.html)), so our infrastructure team kindly agreed to help with refactoring.
 It was part of our daily routine to refactor the project.

 ### Day № 149: Prepare to refactor

 ![Ansible refactoring](assets/at_main_concept.png?raw=true "Ansible refactoring")

 First of all, we had to determine the goal.
-We were talking, digging into the processes & researching how to deal with the problems.
-After researches we made & presented the main concept.
-The main idea was split infrastructure code into small parts and deal with each part separately.
+We were talking, delve deep into the processes & researching how to deal with the problems.
+After researches, we made & presented the main concept.
+The main idea was to split infrastructure code into small parts and deal with each part separately.
 It allowed us to cover by tests each piece of the infrastructure and understood the functionality of that piece of infrastructure.
-As a result, we were able to refactor infrastructure little by little without breaking agreements.
+As a result, we were able to refactor infrastructure little by little without breaking the agreements.

 ![Ansible refactoring](assets/200k_testing_pyramid.png?raw=true "Ansible refactoring")

 *Let me mention about the IaC testing pyramid.
 If we are talking that Infrastructure is Code, then we should reuse practices from development for infrastructure, i.e. unit testing, pair DevOpsing, code review.. etc..
-One of this approaches is a software testing & using testing pyramid for that.
+One of these approaches is a software testing & using testing pyramid for that.
 My idea is:*

 * *__static__ - shellcheck/ansible lint*
 * *__unit__ - molecule/kitchen + testinfra/inspec for basic blocks: modules, roles, etc*